 One Museum Court, Buffalo NY, 14216

-Take a stroll over to Hoyt Lake, up the stairs and pay a visit to the Buffalo History Museum – the largest history museum in New York west of Albany.
-Those who are members or visit just once all help the museum conserve 100,000 artifacts, 2,000 manuscripts, 20,000 books and 200,000 photographs that showcase the emergence of our region.
-The museum is open Tues-Sunday and costs no more than $7 for non-members.
+Take a stroll over to Hoyt Lake, up the stairs, and pay a visit to the Buffalo History Museum – the largest history museum in New York West of Albany.
+Those who are members or just visit once help the museum conserve 100,000 artifacts, 2,000 manuscripts, 20,000 books and 200,000 photographs that showcase the emergence of our region.
 Current exhibits include the John R. Oishei Native American Gallery and Tim Russert’s Office.
 Go Bills.

 15-Love: Play tennis